 This article has been medically reviewed and verified by Dr. Lara Coseo (DDS, FAGD) as of 6/10/2020.
 She is a 2004 graduate of Baylor College of Dentistry in Dallas, TX.
 Having practiced general dentistry for 13 years, Dr. Lara currently serves as an Associate Professor at Texas A&M College of Dentistry.

-“I am looking for a night guard that is BPA free or pthalate free?”
+“I am looking for a night guard that is BPA free, MMA and Phthalate free.”

 Are night guards toxic?
 If you’ve ever experienced chronic teeth grinding or had a family member affected by the problem, you probably realize that this is a matter that should not be overlooked.

 Please be aware that many many dental labs outsource their work overseas.
 It is much more difficult to verify the safety of these materials and whether or not your night guard is indeed BPA free.

 Best BPA Free Night Guard

 Sentinel Mouthguards are manufactured in the United States.

 The materials are produced in the USA.
 We have gone to great lengths to verify the absolute safety of our products.